Salivary gland infections

 Self-care steps you can take at home to help with recovery include:

 - Practice good oral hygiene.
-Brush your teeth and floss well at least twice a da.
+Brush your teeth and floss well at least twice a day.
 This may help with healing and prevent an infection from spreading.

-- Rinse your mouth with warm salt water rinses (1/2 teaspoon of salt in 1 cup of water) to ease pain keep the mouth moist.
+- Rinse your mouth with warm salt water rinses (one half teaspoon of salt in 1 cup of water) to ease pain and keep the mouth moist.

 - Stop smoking if you are a smoker, to speed up healing.